bestdev111/help/README.md

 Then you simply run `docker attach CONTAINER_ID` and run the code / hit the end point that will cause the debugger to start.

+NOTE: To DETACH from the running container WITHOUT stopping it follow the CTRL-p + CTRL-q key sequence

 See [this example](https://blog.lucasferreira.org/howto/2017/06/03/running-pdb-with-docker-and-gunicorn.html) for more details.

 ## Running Postgres in a Docker Container